 “How’d you know you were naked unless you took fruit from the Knowledge Tree?”

 Adam admitted his disobedience but quickly blamed his wife.
-“I was content with figs and pomegranates,” he said, breathlessly, “but this woman… your gift to me, I should say, she wanted to taste Knowledge.”
+“I was content with figs and pomegranates,” he said, “but this woman, y-your gift to me, I should say, sh-she wanted a taste of Knowledge.”

-Eve appeared from behind the foliage of a willow, her face downcast.
-She too was visibly shaken.
+Eve appeared from behind the foliage of the weeping willow, face downcast and visibly shaken.
 Speechless, she pointed an accusatory finger at the creature who happened to be slinking along the path.

-God seized the dragon by its throat and cursed, “Eat dirt and die!
+God seized the dragon by its throat.
+“Eat dirt and die!
 From now on, you’ll slither on your belly, with misery your only company.
-Despised and isolated, you’ll strike at the heel, but in the end, your head will be crushed.
-That’s a promise!”
+You may strike at His heel, but your Adversary will crush your head.”

 God turned to Eve and said, “Now that you’ve tasted the difference between good and evil, childbirth will be painful and dangerous.
-As far as your relationship with the man, you’ll want to please him, but he’ll dominate you.
+As far as your relationship with the man, you’ll want to rule over him, but he’ll dominate you.
 His desire will be for wealth and power.”

-To Adam, He said, “You’ve cursed the soil, whose provisions weren’t enough.
-You’ll bleed, sweat, and cry for your bread, grasping for food, sex, and an endless string of things until you return to dust.”
+To Adam he said, “You’ve cursed the soil, whose provisions weren’t enough.
+You’ll bleed, sweat, and cry for your bread, grasping for food, sex, and an endless string of temporal things until you return to dust.”

 God’s countenance then softened.
-He presented clothes made from animal hide.
-“You’ll need an upgrade from those fig leaves where you’re going,” He said, handing them the weatherproof leathers.
+He presented them with clothes He had made from the hide of slaughtered animals.
+“You’ll need more than fig leaves where you’re going,” he said.

-The first family had just experienced a most unfathomable blow.
-For their safety, God separated them from the Life Tree and dispatched a host of invisible armed guards around it.
-Had they consumed Life straight from the branch, they’d have lived in eternal misery.
-He escorted them to the east gate, onto a twisted path leading into darkness.
+The first man and woman had just experienced a most unfathomable blow.
+For their safety, God separated them from the Life Tree and dispatched a host of armed guards to surround it.
+Had they consumed Life straight from the source, the wounded pair would have been damned to their eternal condition.

 “Follow closely to the way,” God instructed.
-“The sun will rise again, and I will bring Life back to your offspring.”
+“The sun will rise again, and I will bring a source of Life back to your offspring.”

-The estranged pair left the comforts of the lush garden and traveled east along the rocky road they named Suffering, and the dragon slithered at their heel by the pale light of a fallen moon.
+The estranged pair left the comforts of the lush garden and traveled east along the rocky road they named Suffering, and the dragon slithered behind them by the light of a fallen moon.